-- If your child is moving to another school: - We will contact the school SENDCo and ensure he/she knows about any special arrangements or support that need to be made for your child - We will make sure that all records about your child are passed on as soon as possible. - When moving classes in school: - Information will be passed on to the new class teacher IN ADVANCE and a planning meeting will take place with the new teacher. - All children have an opportunity to spend a session with their new class teacher for September at the end of the summer term. - If your child would be helped by a book, or other resources, to support them understand moving on, then it will be made for them. - In Year 6: - The SENDCo/Year 6 teacher will meet with the SENDCo and the Head of Year 7 from the secondary school to discuss the specific needs of your child. - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead. - Your child will visit their new school on several occasions towards the end of the school year.
-They may choose to become an ambassador for the school, asking any questions that their peers have regarding transition.
+• If your child is moving to another school:

+• We will contact the school SENDCo and ensure he/she knows about any special arrangements or support that need to be made for your child

+• We will make sure that all records about your child are passed on as soon as possible.

+• When moving classes in school:

+• Information will be passed on to the new class teacher in advance and a planning meeting will take place with the new teacher.

+• All children have an opportunity to spend a session with their new class teacher for September at the end of the summer term.

+o If your child requires any further support or transition work, this will be arranged.

+• In Year 6:

+• The SENDCo and Year 6 teacher will meet with the SENDCo and the Head of Year 7 from the secondary school to discuss the specific needs of your child.

+• Your child will take part in focused learning about aspects of transition to support their understanding of the changes ahead.

+• Your child will visit their new school on several occasions towards the end of the school year.

-• What should I do if I feel my child is not receiving the support they require?
+What should you do if you feel that your child is not receiving the appropriate support?